 Evan Williams shows up on lists like this all of the time, and deservedly so.
 At $14 for a bottle, you really can’t go wrong.
 Drop an ice cube or two in and you’re set.
 The flavor profile is what you expect in a bourbon — vanilla, caramel, oak — and you don’t need to add much (if anything) to make it drinkable.

 Mellow Corn Whiskey

-This one is not a bourbon, but rather a corn whiskey, and therefore the bourbon category is the closest place to put this budget whiskey.
+This one is not a bourbon, but rather a corn whiskey, and therefore the bourbon category is still the closest place to put this budget whiskey.
 Mellow Corn is made with 81% corn and is the only bottled-in-bond corn whiskey on the market.
 A light whiskey, you can expect the corn flavor to come roaring through, with notes of oak and vanilla as well.

 Four Roses Bourbon

 For a long time (over 50 years), Four Roses didn’t make bourbon.
 Instead, the brand produced a blended whiskey that, if you ask someone who has had it (this writer included), they will tell you is pretty bad.
 Thankfully in 2002, Four Roses got back to its roots and began making bourbon again.

 Best Rye Whiskeys